-All Leaves of Absences must be documented on a Crew Leave Request form located on the Canadian Crew Exchange.
+All Leaves of Absences must be documented on a Crew Leave Request form located on Crew Connect Canada.
 Any documentation and certificates from qualified health practitioners must accompany the Crew Leave Request form and be submitted to Human Resources.

 Personal Leave of Absence